sigmacomputing/sigmaquickstarts/README.md

 ### Tips

-- Review the [sample.md](site/sigmaguides/src/sample/sample.md) file to learn more about to to structure your Quickstart for the claat tool.
 - You can see the supported Quickstart categories [here](site/app/styles/_overrides.scss).
 If you want to suggest a new category please create a github issue!
 - Checkout [how to use VS Code to write markdown files](https://code.visualstudio.com/docs/languages/markdown)
 - If you want to learn more about Quickstarts, check out this [excellent tutorial](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)